3rd SS Panzer Division Totenkopf: Warsaw

 In January 1944, Totenkopf was still engaged in heavy defensive fighting east of the Dniepr near Krivoi Rog.
 In February 1944, Totenkopf took part in the relief attempt of German troops encircled in the Korsun Pocket.
-In the second week of March, after a fierce battle near Kirovograd, the Totenkopf fell back behind the Bug River.
+In the second week of March, after a fierce battle near Kirovograd, Totenkopf fell back behind the Bug River.
 Totenkopf took up new defensive positions.
-After two weeks of heavy fighting, again alongside the Panzer-Grenadier-Division Grossdeutschland, the Axis forces were retreated to the Dniestr on the Romanian border near Iaşi.
+After two weeks of heavy fighting, again alongside the Panzer-Grenadier-Division Grossdeutschland, the Axis forces retreated to the Dniestr on the Romanian border near Iaşi.
 In the first week of April, the division received replacements and new equipment, including Panther tanks.
 In the second week of April, Totenkopf took part in fighting against a heavy Soviet Army attacks towards Second Battle of Târgu Frumos.
-By 7 May, the front had quietened and the Totenkopf resumed its reorganizing.
+By 7 May, the front had quieted and Totenkopf resumed its reorganizing.

 In the Second Battle of Târgu Frumos, elements of the division, together with elements of the Großdeutschland, managed to halt an armoured assault by the Red Army.
 The assault, which in many aspects bore similarities to those of the later British Operation Goodwood, was carried out by approximately 500 tanks.
 In early July, the division was ordered to the area near Grodno in Poland, where it formed a part of SS-Obergruppenführer Herbert Gille's IV SS Panzer Corps, covering the approaches to Warsaw near the Modlin Fortress.

 After the Soviet Operation Bagration and the destruction of Army Group Centre the German lines had been pushed back over 480 kilometres, to the outskirts of the Polish capital.
 The division arrived at the Warsaw front in late July 1944.
 After the collapse of the German Army Group Centre, the IV SS Panzer Corps was one of the few functioning formations on the central section of the Eastern Front.
 On 1 August 1944, the Armia Krajowa (the Polish Home Army) launched the Warsaw Uprising.
 A column of Totenkopf Tiger tanks were caught up in the fighting, and several were lost.
 The Totenkopf itself was not involved in the suppression of the uprising, instead guarding the front lines, and fighting off several Red Army probe attacks into the city's eastern suburbs.

 In several battles near the town of Modlin in mid-August, the Totenkopf, fighting alongside the SS Division Wiking and the Hermann Göring Division destroyed the Soviet 3rd Tank Corps.
 The terrain around Modlin is excellent for armour, and Totenkopf's panzers exploited this to their advantage, engaging Soviet tanks from a range where the superiority of the German optics and the 75 mm high-velocity gun gave the Panthers an edge over the T-34s.